farhi/matlab-sonyalpha/README.md

 -------------------------

 - Matlab, no external toolbox
-- A wifi connection
+- A wifi or USB connection
 - A Sony Camera
-- curl: Get it at https://curl.haxx.se/
+- curl (for wifi connection).
+Get it at https://curl.haxx.se/
-- ffmpeg (for liveview): Get it at https://www.ffmpeg.org/
+- ffmpeg (for liveview with Wifi).
+Get it at https://www.ffmpeg.org/
+- GPhoto2 (for usb connection).
+Get it at http://gphoto.org

 Just copy the files and go into the directory.
 Then type commands above, once the camera is configured (see above).